-External Audit presented their Audit Completion Report for the year ending 31st March 2022 to Audit & Governance Committee on 30th November 2022.
-At the time of writing, their work on both 21/22 and 22/23 remains ongoing.
-However, in an update report to Audit & Governance Committee on 15th March 2023 they highlighted two significant weaknesses in 21/22 value for money arrangements.
+External Audit of the Council is undertaken by Forvis Mazars LLP.
+They presented their Audit Completion Report for the year ending 31st March 2023 to Audit & Governance Committee on 31st January 2024.
+At the time of writing, their work on the 2022/23 accounts is substantially complete, awaiting assurance on one area.
+The 2023/24 audit will commence in July 2024.